muon23/transcriptgen/README.md

 This section covers the dependencies and how to run the full pipeline using the master orchestration script.

-Package requirements can be found in `deployment/requirements.txt`

 ### **1\.
 System Requirements & Dependencies**

-This pipeline requires the following packages.
-It is highly recommended to install these into an isolated virtual environment (.venv) located in the project root.
+Package requirements can be found in `deployment/requirements.txt` It is highly recommended to install these into an isolated virtual environment (.venv) located in the project root.

+This is a highlight of essential packages.

 | Package | Version | Purpose |
 | :---- | :---- | :---- |